deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 On-demand Inference
 -------------------
-In this case we will need to incorporate the model object in the relevant format transformation function.
+In this case we will need to incorporate the model object in the relevant format transformation function (the ``collate`` function for pytorch or the ``map`` function for tensorflow).
 This can be done either by using the model as a global variable, creating a wrapper class for the transformation function or creating a closure function.
 We will demonstrate the last option via the pytorch interface.

 .. code-block:: python